75efb6/osu-droid-skins-repo/README.md

 <h1 align="center">osu!droid skins</h1>
-This is a repo containing skins for various players of osu!droid.
+<h4 align="center">This is a repo containing skins for various players of osu!droid.</h2>